 To be cookie compliant, you need to make sure you’re receiving consent before using cookies (GDPR), or you need to implement an easy opt-out mechanism (CCPA).

 - Acquired before the use of anything but essential cookies

 - Freely given by the visitor, without being required before they are granted access to services or content

 - Clearly documented and stored for the future reference

 - Renewed to ensure that the visitor continues to consent to cookies

-This means you need to collect consent through a clearly written cookie consent banner before you save a single nonessential cookie on a visitor’s computer.
+This means you need to collect consent through a clearly written cookie banner before you save a single nonessential cookie on a visitor’s computer.